 " Mille Fleurs Set with Perfume, Toilet Water, Dusting Powder, $33.00."

 The Mille Fleurs Parfum was available in two round bottles that were based on an antique French millefleurs art glass paperweight: a gold plated glass flacon and a non-gold plated glass flacon.
-I dub these the paperweight flacons.
+I dub these the "paperweight flacons".
 Both bottles had an orange Bakelite cap covering an inner glass stopper.

 The gold plated flacon was available in four sizes: